 Add your name now to show your support for Dan Vandal in Saint Boniface–Saint Vital.

-Dan Vandal, working hard for you in Saint Boniface–Saint Vital
+A champion for a better future in Saint Boniface–Saint Vital

-Most of all, Dan worked with passion and vision for the citizens of the St. Boniface ward.
-From Bois des Esprits in Royalwood, to Esplanade Riel in Old St. Boniface, he was a tireless advocate for urban renewal and creating exciting public spaces.
+Most of all, Dan worked with passion and vision for the citizens of his ward.
+From Bois des Esprits in Royalwood to Esplanade Riel in Old St. Boniface, he was a tireless advocate for urban renewal and creating exciting public spaces.

 From 2010 to 2013, he was Chair of the Board of Directors for the Aboriginal Peoples Television Network.
 In 2013, he led the Board through the CRTC license renewal process, culminating in a five-year renewal for the network.

-Dan is happily married to Brigitte and together they have four children and one lovely granddaughter.
+He is happily married to his wife, Brigitte, and together they have four children and one lovely granddaughter.

 Connect With Dan